This is a Short Note.

 As the distribution happens, IT utilities like Google, Amazon, and Facebook will be the clear winners.
 They will continue to tax advertisers or partners for access to web users who will see the world through their lenses.
 And with limited efforts they will make that linkage between buyer and seller easier displacing other entities.
 If you live in the Amazon universe and your neighbor does, you can shop for more than 80% of your life needs.
 Who needs a currency, when Amazon currency will suffice?
 Extend that to the top 10 digital firms, you will have a different world.
 They can lock the ecosystems making it extremely hard for any other firm to participate.
 They can take us to that friction-less commerce, except now the digital universe is within their domains.

 All together, prepare for an unconstrained future.
 Fintech cannot be talking of disruption because they are also vulnerable, if the very pillars of Internet remains: unbounded distribution and commodification of value.
-The services would be endangered if blockchain becomes the pillars of modern digital economy.
+The services would be endangered if blockchain becomes the pillars of modern digital economy.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).